KaspaForge

 Inheritance without notaries

 You want your KAS to reach your family if something happens to you.
 Set a periodic check-in — say, once a month.
-If you stop checking in, after your chosen term the coins open to your heir: delivered automatically — your heir needs no key and no software — or claimed with their own key.
+If you stop checking in, after your chosen term the coins open to your heir — the right and the timer live on-chain.
+Our watcher then delivers them automatically as a service (no key, no software needed) — or anyone can execute the same delivery manually with the open recovery tools.
 How inheritance works ↓

 Your own mistakes